Vezem1r/SpringForum/README.md

 # [Forum Project]()

 **Description**: The Forum Project is an online platform where users can create and discuss various topics.
-It supports features such as user authentication, real-time communication using **WebSockets**, and the ability to create topics with banners and attachments.
+It supports features such as user authentication, the ability to create topics with banners and attachments.
 Additionally, the application utilizes **SMTP** for sending emails, providing users with essential email verification.

 ![Forum fast :) preview](preview.gif)